0xADD1E/Uni-17.2/PHIL 325/Homework/HW 2.md

 ### Q5
 #### D
-True -- That's the definition of the amper operator
+True -- That's the definition of `&`
 #### F
 False -- Consider the case of `False ⊃ False`
 ### Q6